Understanding Workplace-Based Assessment and CBD

 WBA and learner promotion

-One goal of work based assessment is to collect as much information as possible about a learner, from as many sources as possible.
+One goal of WBA is to collect as much information as possible about a learner, from as many sources as possible.
 Over time this data is pooled together to create a comprehensive image of the learner’s competence and help inform competence committee discussions about resident promotion.
 By shifting these broader promotion discussions to the competence committee, interactions between individual learners and observers can focus on coaching feedback designed to help improve learners’ performance.